benstepp/ecto_ksuid/README.md

 > [Ksuid] borrows core ideas from the ubiquitous UUID standard, adding time-based
 > ordering and more friendly representation formats.

-Additionally, `Ecto.Ksuid` allows easy addition of a `:prefix` to the ksuid that are available at runtime.
+Additionally, `EctoKsuid` allows easy addition of a `:prefix` to the ksuid that are available at runtime.
 This generates developer friendly ids much like stripe's object prefixed ids in your elixir application. (ie:
 `"user_2EXfh2MYltdeuaZucgVQAfqgOmt"`)